-The Cloudflare DNS default Time-To-Live (TTL) is 300 seconds (5 minutes).
-Any changes or additions you make to your Cloudflare zone file will push out in 5 minutes or less.
-Note that your local DNS cache may take longer to update; as such, propagation everywhere might take longer than 5 minutes.
+By default, any changes or additions you make to your Cloudflare zone file will push out in 5 minutes or less.
+Your local DNS cache may take longer to update; as such, propagation everywhere might take longer than 5 minutes.

 Does Cloudflare offer domain masking?

-Cloudflare does not offer domain masking services (your hosting provider might).
-We only offer URL forwarding through Page Rules.
+No. Cloudflare does not offer domain masking or DNS redirect services (your hosting provider might).
+However, we do offer URL forwarding through Bulk Redirects.